Farm-to-table; slow food; carefully crafted cuisine. You're gonna love the food we feed you.

 The Global Café began with a dual passion for family and food, and they feed their customers like family.
 With strong ties to the local community and food producers, Kate and Rafael serve up around-the-world options.
 Try the Arepas, a gluten free, South American grilled cornmeal cake split in half and stuffed to your liking.

-Carnivores will find Hanks Charcuterie a lesson in meat.
+Carnivores will find Hank Charcuterie a lesson in meat.
 This delicatessen specializes in locally raised and dressed meats.
 It will also connect you back to the food you eat with free butchery demonstrations.

 Something to drink?